OIT-ADS-Web/vivo_portlet/README.md

       vivoUrl=http://vivo.example.com/widgets/search.jsonp?query=

-Modify META-INF/persistence.xml to change to using your favorite database (it uses HSQL in-memory only DB by default, which means data is not saved on restart of the portal.)
+Modify META-INF/persistence.xml to change to using your favorite database (it uses H2 in-memory-only DB by default, which means data is not saved on restart of the portal.)

 ### Adding the Portlet

-In Liferay 6.0.6, login and go to Add->More...->Sample->Vivo->Add.
-Note if you click on the test params and click back, you may need to refresh the page to see the portlet.
-This seems to be a Liferay thing.

-### Release History

-Informal development releases:

-* 2011-06-03 - current - search not working
-* 2011-05-26 - working search but no persistence
+In Liferay 6.0.6, login and go to Add->More...->Social->Vivo->Add.
+If you are not logged-in, history is not stored, but search still works.

 ### License